openattic/openattic/documentation/developer_docs/dev_e2e.rst

 Style Guide - General e2e.js file structure / architecture
 -----------------------------------------------------------

-  * ``describe`` should contain a general description of what is going to be tested in this spec file
+  * ``describe`` should contain a general description of what is going to be tested (functionality) in this spec file i.e. the site, menu entry (and its content), panel, wizard etc.
+    example: "should test the user panel and its functionalities"
-  * ``it`` - should describe, what exactly is going to be tested in this it-case
+  * ``it`` - should describe, what exactly is going to be tested in this it-case i.e.(based on the described example): "should test validation of form field "Name""
-  * Elements which are going to be used more than once should be defined in a variable on top of the file
+  * Elements which are going to be used more than once should be defined in a variable on top of the file (under described)
   * Put required files at the top of the file
   * Do not make tests complex by using a lot of for loops, if statements or even nested functions
-  * If something has to be done frequently one can define those steps in a function defined in ``common.js`` and use this function in specific spec files (for examples see ``create_volume``-/``delete_volume``-function)
+  * If something has to be done frequently one can define those steps in a function defined in above mentioned``common.js`` and use this function in specific spec files (for examples see ``create_volume``-/``delete_volume``-function)
   * If possible use locators like ``by.model`` or ``by.binding``
   * avoid using: ``by.linkText``, ``by.buttonText`` or ``by.cssContainingText``
   * If ``by.model`` or ``by.binding`` is not available, try using ``by.id`` or ``by.css``
-  * In a bunch of openATTIC HTML files you'll find css classes which are especially set for tests (those test classes are recognizable by the "tc_" term which stands for "test class".
+  * In a bunch of openATTIC HTML files (see ``openattic/webui/app/templates``) you'll find css classes which are especially set for tests (those test classes are recognizable by the "tc_" term which stands for "test class".
-    This is very useful when protractor finds more than one element of something but you can specify the element by adding or just using this tc_class of this element to the locator which makes it unique (for example datatable)
+    This is very useful when protractor finds more than one element of something (i.e. "Add"-button) and you can specify the element by adding or just using this tc_class of the element you're looking for to the locator which makes it unique (i.e.: ``element(by.css('oadatatable .tc_add_btn')).click();``)
-  * Tests should be readable and understandable for someone who is not familiar in detail with tests in order to make it easy to understand what exactly the test does and to make it simple writing tests for contributors
+  * Tests should be readable and understandable for someone who is not familiar in detail with tests in order to make it easy to see what exactly the test does and to make it simple writing tests for contributors.
+    Also, for someone who does not know what the software is capable of, having a look at the tests should help understanding the behavior of the application
   * Make test spec files independent from each other because it's not guaranteed that test files will be executed in a specific order
   * Always navigate to the page which should be tested to make sure that the page is in a "clean state"